alexandrenavarro/Model01-Firmware/README-WHY-MY-PERSONAL-LAYOUT.md

 On first key on homerow left is mapped to Ctrl+G (go to line), generally use before typing number.

 The key at the right of 0 is mapped to point.

+Numpad+Led is mapped to Alt+Enter .
+Numpad+Space is mapped to _ .
+Numpad+Alt is mapped to Alt+Enter .

 ## Vi Mode
 Tap first fn1, then tap the number (like numpad + digit but without numpad hold but it is optional, by default it is 1), then tap the movement on the right side (like fn + right keys but without fn).